ShoYamanishi/RigidBodySimulationBasics/README.md

 ## Prerequisites.
 [GLM](https://glm.g-truc.net/0.9.9/),
 [GLEW](https://glew.sourceforge.net),
-and [GLFW](https://www.glfw.org), and their dependet packages must be installed.
+and [GLFW](https://www.glfw.org), and their dependent packages must be installed.

 Following is a sample installation process tested on Ubuntu 22.04.3.
 ```